UV curing sources

 Mercury vapour lamps

-Both electrode arc lamps and electrodeless microwave lamps fall within the category of mercury vapour.
+Both electrode arc lamps and electrodeless microwave lamps fall within the category of mercury vapour as one of the key UV curing sources.
 Mercury vapour lamps are a type of medium-pressure, gas discharge lamp in which a small amount of elemental mercury and inert gas are vaporised into a plasma inside a sealed quartz tube.
 Plasma is an incredibly high-temperature ionised gas capable of conducting electricity.
 It is produced by applying an electrical voltage between two electrodes within an arc lamp or by microwaving an electrodeless lamp inside an enclosure or cavity similar in concept to a household microwave oven.
 Once vaporised, mercury plasma emits broad-spectrum light across ultraviolet, visible, and infrared wavelengths.

 In the case of an electrical arc lamp, an applied voltage energises the sealed quartz tube.
 This energy vaporises the mercury into a plasma and releases electrons from vaporised atoms.
 A portion of electrons (-) flow toward the lamp’s positive tungsten electrode or anode (+) and into the UV system’s electrical circuit.
 The atoms with newly missing electrons become positively energised cations (+) which flow toward the lamp’s negatively charged tungsten electrode or cathode (-).
 As they move, cations strike neutral atoms in the gas mixture.
 The impact transfers electrons from neutral atoms to cations.
 As cations gain electrons, they drop into a state of lower energy.
 The energy differential is discharged as photons that radiate outward from the quartz tube.
 Provided the lamp is suitably powered, correctly cooled, and operated within its useful life, a constant supply of newly created cations (+) gravitate toward the negative electrode or cathode (-) striking more atoms and producing continuous emission of UV light.
 Microwave lamps operate in a similar manner except that microwaves, also known as radio frequency (RF), replace the electrical circuit.
 Since microwave lamps do not have tungsten electrodes and are simply a sealed quartz tube containing mercury and inert gas, they are commonly referred to as electrodeless.